Internal Market

 The term "internal market" was introduced in 1987 by the Single European Act (SEA) to indicate the removal of all obstacles to the free movement of goods, services, capital and persons.
 It also refers to a market with a high degree of harmonisation of laws governing trade rules, specifications of goods, etc.

-The Lisbon Treaty proposes the "internal market" to become a shared competence (Art.
+The Lisbon Treaty made the "internal market" a shared competence (Art.
 4 TFEU).
-EU law would therefore suppress member states' existing legislation and right to legislate in these areas.
-When it comes to competion rules for the functioning of the internal market this is a exclusive competence of the Union (Art.
-3 TFEU) and therefore Member States may not legislate.
+EU law therefore suppress member states' existing legislation and right to legislate in these areas.
+Necesarry competition rules for the functioning of the internal market are an exclusive competence of the Union (Art.
+3 TFEU) and therefore member states may not legislate.

 Links